Skip to content

 Your iPhone's Passcode and Face ID

-One issue that families regularly face is a locked iPhone.
-If a family member needs to access a deceased person's iPhone — to retrieve contact information, to find photos stored locally rather than in iCloud, or simply to cancel services — they face the same encryption that protects living users from unauthorized access.
+One issue families regularly face is a locked iPhone.
+If a family member needs to access a deceased person's iPhone — to retrieve contact information, find locally stored photos, or cancel services — they face the same encryption that protects living users from unauthorized access.

 Apple cannot bypass a device passcode.
 This is by design.
-If the phone has Face ID enabled, that biometric data cannot be used after death to unlock the device (Face ID requires a live match).
+Face ID also cannot be used after death to unlock the device — it requires a live match.

 Building Your Apple ID Estate Plan